AdrianoR85/Advanced_SQL_Course/README.md

 # 📘 SQL Learning

-Welcome to my SQL learning repository!
-Here I share my SQL code, small projects, and data analysis.
+Welcome to my SQL learning repository.
+This is a personal space where I practice and organize everything I learn about SQL, especially advanced topics.
+I use simple examples, real-world projects, and clear comments in the code to help me understand each concept step by step.
+My goal is to improve my SQL skills, learn how to write better queries, and practice English at the same time.
+You will find topics like window functions, subqueries, joins, functions, triggers, and more.

 ## 🧩 Contents
 - [x] [`🕹️ Game Store Project`](#-game-store-project)